 2.03 Charges will commence as of the Activation Date of the Service(s)

 The Subscriber must pay for the charges of Services either by credit card by providing Comwave with the Subscriber's credit card number upon subscribing for the Service or by Pre-Authorized cheque payment by providing Comwave with the appropriate banking information.
 The Subscriber authorizes Comwave to make such charges against such credit card or bank account to satisfy all charges for the Services.
 Comwave will charge the Subscriber's credit card or bank account for charges for the Unlimited Program or any other package in advance commencing on the date of activation of the Services (pro rata for the remaining days in such month) and thereafter, an amount equal to 1 month payment for all packages purchased by the Subscriber will be taken from the Subscriber's credit card during the period from the first day of the month of service until the last day of the month of service, on a monthly basis or as stipulated by Comwave.
 Payment for Standard Services shall be made on the first day of each month for the Standard Services used in the preceding month.
 Comwave at its sole discretion may elect to change billing dates.
 Call increments may vary depending on destination and length of call.
 The Subscriber must bring payment inquiries and disputes to Comwave's attention within 10 days after the charge for the Services have been paid or the Subscriber will be deemed to have accepted such charges as accurate in all respects.
 The Subscriber also agrees to make all payments by pre-authorized credit card payment with the card number given to Comwave during the activation process unless the Subscriber has enrolled for billing services in which case payment is due upon receipt of invoice.
+All security deposits will be used to pay the oldest outstanding charges.
+Quebec residents shall be entitled to interest at the Bank of Canada discount rate for any unused amounts returned.

 2.04 Credit and Security Deposits